tidalmigrations/Infrastructure-templates/aws/README.md

     packer build .
     ```

+4. Once Packer is done building the image, you can find it in your AWS AMI section.
+(Make sure you are in the same region you have on your `config.auto.pkrvars.hcl` file)

 *Note: you can adjust the region where your images will be deploy by modifying the `config.auto.pkrvars.hcl` file found in each one of the folders*